Shahzaibfardeen/100_Days_Of_Code/README.md

 ## Meanwhile Need to Focus on :
-- My Daily Professional Routines : Linux, 100 Days Of Code, SQL, Web Developments. <hr/>
+- My Daily Professional Routines : Linux, 100 Days Of Code, SQL & Web Developments.
 - My Daily Routines              : 2 Hours Workouts, 2 Hours Code, 2 Hours Learnings.
-- My Volunteer Experience        : ELDO (EnLift Development Organization)
+- My Volunteer Experience        : ELDO [EnLift Development Organization](https://shahzaibfardeen.github.io/EnLift_Development_Organization-/index.html)

 ##### *ELDO - EnLift Development Organization* :
 	- I started this organization to share knowledge with each others.
 Technology, Science & Knowledge are important in modern contemporary society.
 We not only focus on Technical & Technology.
 We also focus on Soft Skills & Aptitude. we all gather to enrich our minds.